Rostlab/MetaStudent/README.md

 GO has three parts: Molecular Function Ontology (MFO), Biological Process Ontology (BPO) and Cellular Component Ontology (CCO).
 CAFA considered only the MFO and BPO.
 Both correspond to two directed acyclic graphs and capture different aspects of protein function.
 Functional keywords ("GO terms") are nodes and their relationships are labeled edges.
 The ontology is hierarchical: following the edges from a node, each new term corresponds to a more general concept of the original function.
 All paths converge at the root node, which can simply be interpreted as, e.g., has a molecular function.

+The complete functional annotation of each protein has two subgraphs (MFO and BPO).
+If a subgraph does not contain all the terms that can be inferred by going from its nodes to the root, we perform a propagation.
+Given a set of GO terms, this operation refers to its extension with all ancestral terms.
+Ancestrors can be found by following all outgoing paths from the terms to the root: each visited node is an ancestor.
+If the GO terms have scores (e.g. to reflect their reliability), the latter are also propagated: each parent term is simply assigned the maximum score of its children.
+Sometimes, a propagated subgraph needs to be reduced again to the leaf terms.
+A leaf term is not the parent of any other term in the propagation and corresponds to the most exact description of a function for the given protein.

+In order to integrate the operations above into our methods, we used the graph_path table provided by the GO consortium.
+It contains all possible paths in the entire GO graph, pre-calculated by specific path inference rules.

 ###Assessment of predicted GO annotations

 Analogously to CAFA, we use fixed sets of target proteins to compare prediction methods.
 Each target corresponds to one or two propagated GO subgraphs of experimentally validated terms (depending on whether both BPO and MFO annotations are available or only one of the two).
-A method is supposed to predict these subgraphs (e.g. the left tree in Figure 1) and assign a reliability between 0.0 and 1.0 to each predicted term (e.g. green nodes in Figure 1).
+A method is supposed to predict these subgraphs and assign a reliability between 0.0 and 1.0 to each predicted term.
 Then we assess their accuracy in the following ways, separately for the MFO and BPO.
 For the first two measures, we exclusively used the original CAFA implementations, GO version, targets and target annotations.
 Only to implement our new leaf threshold measure, we slightly adapted the programs.

+###Homology-based methods

 To be UPDATED